ecmwf/fdb-benchmark/README.md

 `fdbh_one_node.sh` takes the arguments and executes the benchmark workload on that node, handling CPU pinning, work distribution and running the `fdb-hammer` binary in parallel.

 After all nodes finish `fdb-hammer.sh` collects output, aggregates results and prints summary statistics.

+Separate instances of `fdb-hammer.sh` need to be run concurrently, with one handling the setup and running of the `WRITERS` and another handling the setup and running of the `READERS`.

 ### Setting up the WRITERS and READERS